beloslavamalakova/dbl_1/README.md

 such as conversation length, distribution and response rate per language.
 Any further complex exploration specific to the business idea will be handled in separate files that follow below.

+### sentiment/translation_google_colab.ipynb
+This can ONLY be run in Google Colab.
+And can be run at any point after running sentiment/sentiment_analysis_DFs.py.
+The only extra package that needs to be installed is dl-translate.
+The pip-install code for this is in the notebook.
+This notebook takes the Dutch tweets from KLM's conversations, translates the Dutch text to English.
+And computes the sentiment with VADER.
+In the notebook, the klm_conv_standard has to be uploaded.
+And when everything is done it will download the resulting dataframe as "translation_final.csv".
+The notebook has extra instructions for all these steps.

 ### unadressed_high_follower_business_analysis.py
 To run this file you need to have pandas installed.
 In the unadressed_high_follower_business_analyiss.py file, we determine basic row counts for starter tweets.